dickensas/kotlin-gradle-templates/minecraft-javafx/README.md

-# kotlin-gradle-templates / kotlin-javafx
+# kotlin-gradle-templates / minecraft-javafx
-Quick start kotlin Open JavaFX 14
+Quick start kotlin Open JavaFX 14 Minecraft like button grid

 ## Usage
 The code is ready to execute, no need to download and install JavaFX